brikrey67/ruby-oop/readme.md

 <details>
   <summary>What can we conclude about the relationship of `def initialize` and `.new`?
 (Hint: it serves the same purpose as Javascript's constructor function)</summary>
 - When the class method `.new` is called, a new object is instantiated and the instance method `initialize` is called with the arguments given to `.new`
-- Use `.new` to create a new object.
-- `initialize` is called automatically if defined in a class.
-- `.new` is a method of the class.
-- `initialize` is a method of the instance.
-- Call to `new` must come first; until you call `new` there is no instance to call `initialize` on.
 </details>